 To help you better understand California's laws on vicarious liability, our California personal injury lawyers discuss, below:

 - 1. What is vicarious liability?

-- 4. Liability of parents for their children's wrongdoing
+- 4. Are parents liable for their children's wrongdoing?

 Under the law, people are normally only responsible for their own negligence, recklessness or intentionally wrongful acts.

 But in certain cases, the law deems it fair to hold someone else responsible for an injury.
 This is known as “vicarious liability” or “indirect liability.”

 Vicarious liability arises out of a legal relationship in which: